nguyenphuminh/Jellyscript/README.md

 </div>

 ## What is Jellyscript ?
 Jellyscript is an esoteric programming language that will screw with your life since it only has 10 commands and can barely even do anything.
-Jellyscript runs on your browser using HTML and the Jellyscript's interpreter written in Javascript.
+Jellyscript runs on your browser using HTML and the embedable Jellyscript's interpreter written in Javascript.

 ## Usage